SAT: Mathematics

-"Passport to Advanced Math" (non-linear expressions, radicals, exponentials and other topics that form the basis of more advanced math).

-A test score for the math test is reported on a scale of 10 to 40, with an increment of 0.5, and a section score (equal to the test score multiplied by 20) is reported on a scale of 200 to 800.

-Calculator use

-All scientific and most graphing calculators, including Computer Algebra System (CAS) calculators, are permitted on the SAT Math – Calculator section only.
-All four-function calculators are allowed as well; however, these devices are not recommended.
-All mobile phone and smartphone calculators, calculators with typewriter-like (QWERTY) keyboards, laptops and other portable computers, and calculators capable of accessing the Internet are not permitted.
+The mathematics portion of the SAT is divided into two modules, each 35 minutes long with 22 questions.
+The topics covered are algebra (13 to 15 questions), advanced high school math (13 to 15 questions), problem solving and data analysis (5 to 7 questions), and geometry and trigonometry (5 to 7 questions).
+Roughly 75% of the math questions are 4-option multiple-choice; the remaining 25% are student-produced response (SPR) questions and require the student to type in a numerical response.
+The SPR questions may have more than one correct answer.
+Calculators are permitted on all questions in the math portion of the SAT.
+A Desmos-based calculator is available and built into the testing software; in addition, students may use an approved type of physical calculator.

-Research was conducted by the College Board to study the effect of calculator use on SAT I: Reasoning Test math scores.
+Calculator use on SAT I: Reasoning Test math scores.
 The study found that performance on the math section was associated with the extent of calculator use: those using calculators on about one third to one half of the items averaged higher scores than those using calculators more or less frequently.
 However, the effect was "more likely to have been the result of able students using calculators differently than less able students rather than calculator use per se."
 There is some evidence that the frequent use of a calculator in school outside of the testing situation has a positive effect on test performance compared to those who do not use calculators in school.

 Style of questions

-Most of the questions on the SAT, except for the grid-in math responses, are multiple choice; all multiple-choice questions have four answer choices, one of which is correct.
-Thirteen of the questions on the math portion of the SAT (about 22% of all the math questions) are not multiple choice.
-They instead require the test taker to bubble in a number in a four-column grid.
+Most of the questions on the SAT, except for the student-produced responses (SPR) in the math section, are multiple choice; all multiple-choice questions have four answer choices, one of which is correct.
+About 25% of the math section is SPR.
+They instead require the test taker to enter in a number.

-All questions on each section of the SAT are weighted equally.
-For each correct answer, one raw point is added.
-No points are deducted for incorrect answers.
-The final score is derived from the raw score; the precise conversion chart varies between test administrations.
+Not all questions on each section of the SAT are weighted equally, harder questions are weighted less and easier problems are weighted more.
+There are experimental problems which are used by College Board to test future test questions.
+Answering experimental questions, either correctly or incorrectly, does not impact the test score.
+Experimental questions are used for evaluating new types of questions for future SATs.